 Since its release in 2009 (I was a freshman then), I watched it several times throughout my five years in Engineering.

-So, here are the four characters which most of the students will likely relate with, or a combination of them.
+So, here are the four characters with which most of the students will likely relate, or a combination of them.

 Raju is an engineering student who wants to be an engineer ever since he was young.